-To define the policies that apply to Student Accounts held by the Bursar’s Office for Mitchell College and Thames Academy students.
+To define the policies that apply to Student Accounts held by the Bursar’s Office for Mitchell College and Thames at Mitchell College students.

 A student account is created when the Admissions Office formally accepts a new student and the tuition deposit is received.